 Good question.
 On a regular basis, whether you choose to do it annually, quarterly or more often, audit the database to be sure data is being entered consistently and accurately.
 A few simple questions about the data can get you started in the right direction.
 Are salutation fields being populated properly?
 Is giving history correct and up-to-date?
 Are returned mail and email bounce backs noted and updated where possible?
 You might even consider running a spell check on the entire file.
 Based on the outcome, consider creating an internal “data stylebook” – for more, download our Data-Driven Annual Campaign workbook here.

 Next, when was the last time you ran a National Change of Address (NCOA) on your mailing list?
 Did you know WE can help with that?
-With our WE Clean product, you’ll not only get information on the 10-20% of your constituents who have moved in a given year, but email addresses, phone number and a deceased append.
+With our advanced wealth screening, you’ll not only get information on the 10-20% of your constituents who have moved in a given year, but email addresses, phone number and a deceased append.
 The price is literally pennies per record – and, you’ll be saving a lot of additional money on returned mail and print overages.

 To help get you started on getting your list ready, take our Data Readiness Challenge by downloading this free data hygiene checklist.

 If you want more information on data appends, contact WealthEngine today.